inmanta/inmanta-core/docs/language.rst

     service = Service()

     cf.service = service
+    # implies service.configfile == cf

 The listing above shows the definition of a relation.
-Relations do not start with a specific keyword such as most other statements.
 Each side of a relation is defined an each side of the ``--`` keyword.
 Each side is the definition of the property of the entity on the other side.
 Such a definition consists of the name of the entity, the name of the property and a multiplicity which is listed between square brackets.
 This multiplicity is either a single integer value or a range which is separated by a colon.
 If the upper bound is infinite the value is left out.

-Relation multiplicities are enforced by the runtime.
+Relation multiplicities are enforced by the compiler.
 If they are violated a compilation error is issued.

-Relations also add properties to entities.
-Relation can be set in the constructor or using a specific set statement.
-Properties of a relations with a multiplicity higher than one, can hold multiple values.
-These properties are implemented as a list.
-When a value is assigned to a property that is a list, this value is added to the list.
-When this value is also a list the items in the list are added to the property.
-This behavior is caused by the fact that variables and properties are read-only and in the case of a list, append only.

 Refinements